gatling/gatling/src/docs/content/reference/execute/cloud/user/package-conf/index.md

 ## Creation

-In order to add a package, click on the "Create" button above the packages table.
+In order to add a package, click on the **Create** button above the packages table.

 {{< img src="package-create.png" alt="Package creation" >}}

 - **Name**: the name that will appear on the simulations general step.
 - **Team**: select the team which will have access to the package.
+- **Simulation packaged with Gatling Enterprise plugin**: *optional (see below)*.
+The generated package file to upload.

 ## Upload

 ### Option 1: Manual Upload

-In order to fill the package with your bundled simulation, click on the {{< icon upload >}} icon on the right side of the table.
+In order to fill the package with your bundled simulation, click on the **Browse files** button or drag and drop your file directly on the dashed-bordered area.

-{{< alert tip >}}
+{{< alert info >}}
 In order to package a bundle of your simulation, refer to the [Package Generation documentation]({{< ref "package-gen" >}}).
 {{< / alert >}}

-{{< img src="package-upload-empty.png" alt="Package upload empty" >}}

-You can then drag and drop your package to fill the form and click on the **Upload** button.
+Upon successful file upload, you should see your file:

-{{< img src="package-upload-filled.png" alt="Package upload filled" >}}
+{{< img src="package-filled.png" alt="Package upload filled" >}}

-You can upload multiple packages concurrently.
-Uploads progress will be shown in the Packages table.

-You can cancel an upload in progress by clicking on the cancel icon.

-{{< img src="package-upload-progress.png" alt="Package upload progress" >}}

 ### Option 2: API Upload